j-pride/manual/manual.md

 Actually PriDE is working with plain SQL by default rather than with so-called "bind variables".
 So what you see in the log file is exactly what PriDE executes against the database resp. its JDBC driver.
 If you like to change to bind variables as default, you can add the configuration property `-Dpride.bindvars=on`.
 Restart the CustomerClient with this system property set, run some commands and check the log file again.
 You still see plain SQL but the values of insert and select statements are now preceded by a ? indicating that the value was passed to the database via a bind variable.
 You can still copy every command from the log to an SQL shell - you only have to remove its question marks before running it interactively.
 You won't find many persistence managers with a comfortable SQL logging like that.

-A meaningful usage of bind variables becomes a relevant issue for heavily accessed databases and will be discussed in the [mass operation chapter](#mass-operations).
+A meaningful usage of bind variables becomes a relevant issue for heavily accessed databases and will be discussed in the [prepared operations chapter](#prepared-operations).

 #### That's it!
 The tutorial example already introduces the most important basic elements of PriDE.
 To understand what's going on behind the scenes of the 5 steps above, you will find all aspects explained in detail in the manual.